MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-authentication.md

 ## Create authentication templates

-**Create the User Authentication template:**

-In this procedure, you configure a custom client-server authentication template.
+In this section, you'll configure a custom client-server authentication template.
 This template is required because you want to improve the certificate's overall security by selecting upgraded compatibility levels and choosing the Microsoft Platform Crypto Provider.
 This last change lets you use the TPM on the client computers to secure the certificate.
 For an overview of the TPM, see [Trusted Platform Module Technology Overview](/windows/device-security/tpm/trusted-platform-module-overview).

 >[!IMPORTANT]
 >Microsoft Platform Crypto Provider" requires a TPM chip, in the case that you are running a VM and you get the following error: "Can not find a valid CSP in the local machine" when trying to manually enroll the certificate you need to check "Microsoft Software Key Storage Provider" and have it second in order after "Microsoft Platform Crypto Provider" in the Cryptography tab in certificate properties.

+**Create the User Authentication template:**

 1. On the CA, open Certification Authority.